28 March 2019: SAY AHH #4 Mediatizing Disability: Depiction and Discourse in Popular Media

 From artworks to news reports, novels to Netflix, and social media to medical journals, old and new media shape our perceptions of disability.
 Their representations influence how we interact with and, importantly, advocate for people with disabilities.
 While many of the narratives presented in various media have traditionally fallen into harmful tropes of the pitiable or inspirational disabled character, contemporary works seek to challenge such representations.
-The three speakers for the 4th session of the “SAY AAHH!” series will discuss their ongoing work on this topic in short lectures, which will be followed by a q&a session with the audience.
+The three speakers for the 4th session of the “SAY AAHH!” series discussed their ongoing work on this topic in short lectures, followed by a q&a session with the audience.

 In his talk, “Managing trauma through mimicry and mockery,” John Miers presented excerpts from his research at University of the Arts London’s Archives and Special Collections Centre at London College of Communication.
 In his project, Miers adopts the visual languages of other cartoonists, in particular Mark Beyer and Ivan Brunetti, in order to create semi-fictionalised autobiographical narratives dealing with aspects of the diagnosis and treatment of multiple sclerosis.
 Rather than distancing himself from his experience of illness, adopting the expressive habits of another person allows Miers to confront some of its most unpleasant aspects more directly.
 Click here for more on John Miers.